ghapanda/MERN-MASTERMINDS/README.md

 - "npm run dev" will run both client and server.
 MongoDB will run on port 27017 and the server will run on port 3002 by default.
 - To access the application, open your browser and navigate to: http://localhost:3000
   Note: make sure you are in the root of the project (i.e :MERN-MASTERMIND directory) when you run these commands.
 Ignore warnings.
+  -As a first time user, there is no record of users in the database and you will need to populate database with users.
+This can be simply achieved by sigining up and creating new accounts.
+  -To login as an admin, you need admin password.
+This is unique and cannot be changed: "mernadmin"

 ## Common Issues and Troubleshooting:

 Server Port:
 By default, the server is running on port 3002.
-Hoever, this port may not be availbale on your machine.
+However, this port may not be availbale on your machine.
 If you encouter an error like this "Something else is already running on port 3002" follow these steps:

 1. In the root of the project, find the index.js file and modify this line according to the available ports on your machine: const PORT = process.env.PORT || 3002;
 2. Go to client/src/components/portCongi.js and modify the SERVERPORT constant according to avaiable ports on your machine.